-The Drama curriculum must be relevant and age-appropriate, but with the flexibility to respond to change and new priorities.
+The drama curriculum should be practical, relevant and age-appropriate, with the flexibility to respond to change and new priorities.
 It is increasingly apparent that there are emerging educational priorities resulting from political, social and economic events across the world.
 A relevant curriculum requires flexibility and elements of teacher-choice, in order that learners can have the opportunity to explore and be aware of such emerging, local, national and global matters.